List of United States hurricanes: Statistics

-As of 2022, a total of 305 Atlantic hurricanes have produced hurricane-force winds in every state along the Atlantic Ocean and Gulf of Mexico (as well as Pennsylvania), with Florida having had more hurricanes affecting it than any other state.
+As of 2026, a total of 306 Atlantic hurricanes have produced hurricane-force winds in every state along the Atlantic Ocean and Gulf of Mexico (as well as Pennsylvania), with Florida having had more hurricanes affecting it than any other state.

 The earliest time in the year for a hurricane (and a major hurricane) to strike the nation was June 9, which was set by Alma in 1966.
 The earliest major hurricane (category 3 or greater) to make an actual landfall in the nation occurred in 1957, when Hurricane Audrey made landfall at category 3 intensity on June 27.
 The latest in the year for a hurricane to strike the nation was on November 24 with Hurricane Iwa in Hawaii; for the Atlantic basin the latest was on November 22, which was set by Hurricane Kate in 1985.
 The latest in the year for a major hurricane to strike the nation was from Hurricane Zeta, which moved ashore on October 28.

 The 1990s were the most active decade for the United States, with a total of 31 hurricanes affecting the nation.
-By contrast, the least active decade was the 1860s and 1970s, each with a total of only 15 hurricanes affecting the United States.
-A total of 33 seasons on record passed without an Atlantic hurricane affecting the country — the most recent of which was the 2015 season.
+By contrast, the least active decade was the 1970s, with a total of only 14 hurricanes affecting the United States.
+A total of 34 seasons on record passed without an Atlantic hurricane affecting the country — the most recent of which was the 2025 season.
 Seven Atlantic hurricanes affected the country in the 1886 season, which was the year with the most United States hurricanes.